tmarois/alpaca-php-sdk/README.md

 **alpaca-php-sdk** (This Repository) is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-This SDK has no affiliation with alpaca.markets, Alpaca Securities LLC and AlpacaDB and acts as an unofficial SDK designed to be a simple solution with using PHP applications.
-Use at your own risk.
+This SDK has no affiliation with alpaca.markets, Alpaca Securities LLC and AlpacaDB and acts as an unofficial SDK designed to be a simple solution with using PHP applications. **Use at your own risk**.
 If you have any issues with the SDK please submit an issue or pull request.